Emanukim/Agriplus/README.md

 # Project Name
 Agriplus
 # Description of Program
-This is a week two project implimented using css and html.
+This is a week two project in which we are supposed to create a agricultural website showing into details what are some of the products offered  .